Occupational Therapist / Kaiwhakaora Ngangahau (CAMHS) at Te Whatu Ora - Health New Zealand Capital, Coast & Hutt Valley, Hutt Valley

 E pā ana ki a tatou - About us

-Here at the 2DHBs (Capital & Coast District Health Board and Hutt Valley District Health Boards) we embrace diversity and welcome applications from all people, including all gender identities, ages, ethnicities, sexual orientations, disability and religions.
+Here at Capital, Coast & Hutt Valley District we embrace diversity and welcome applications from all people, including all gender identities, ages, ethnicities, sexual orientations, disability and religions.
 A workforce that is diverse and inclusive means that we are better positioned to understand and serve our community.

 To find out more about us click on the following links: